WordPress powers an astonishing 37% of the web, so you’re probably one of the millions of WordPress users trying to enhance their website’s quality.

 A Better Way to Translate WordPress Themes

+This all assumes that the theme you’re using on your WordPress site is translation-ready to begin with.
 If you’re a theme developer, each text string needed to be translated and manually uploaded to the theme.
-This required you to create WordPress templates with a multilingual integration.
-Then on top of that, you (or your web developer) would also need to perform maintenance-related tasks.
-Alternatively, if you’re an end user you would have to purchase a compatible theme.
+This required you to create WordPress templates with a multilingual integration so that your theme can be localized through the GNU gettext framework and support translations within the theme’s languages folder.
+Then on top of that, you (or your web developer) would also need to perform maintenance-related tasks with your theme’s language folder and keep all your language files up to date.
+Alternatively, if you’re an end-user, you would have to purchase a compatible theme that conforms to this framework – and make sure your translations aren’t broken with each new theme update!

 In other words: translating your site the old-fashioned way is inefficient, difficult to maintain, and a massive time commitment.
 It requires you to dig deep into the WordPress theme to access and edit the necessary text strings.
 As such, making small tweaks and corrections to your translation was incredibly frustrating.

 This is where Weglot comes to the rescue.
-Weglot can translate ANY WordPress theme, right out of the box.
+Weglot is a translation plugin that can translate ANY WordPress theme, right out of the box.
 It’s also compatible with all WordPress plugins, including WooCommerce, for good measure too.

 The Benefits of Using Weglot for Automatic Translation